-Chef is based on the master-agent model as the clients of Chef run on each client machine (via “knife” tool and communication via SSH).
+Chef is based on the master-agent model as the clients of Chef run on each client machine (via the “knife” tool and communication via SSH).

 But what makes Chef different from other DevOps tools?
-Its extra layer i.e. Workstation that contains all the configurations.
+Its extra layer i.e. Workstation contains all the configurations.
 The configurations are first tested automatically on local machines and later pushed to the server.

-Chef is among popular tools for DevOps mainly given its automation capabilities that can maintain larger networks via services like AWS OpsWorks.
-It can be utilized to streamline the configuration and maintenance of your servers as well as can be integrated with various cloud-based solutions such as Microsoft Azure, Amazon EC2 and Google Cloud Platform.
+Chef is among the popular tools for DevOps mainly given its automation capabilities that can maintain larger networks via services like AWS OpsWorks.
+It can be utilized to streamline the configuration and maintenance of your servers as well as can be integrated with various cloud-based solutions such as Microsoft Azure, Amazon EC2, and Google Cloud Platform.

 Features and Benefits: